lmu-cmsi3520-fall2021/assignments/netflix-prize-document-example/mongodb/README.md

 Similarly to other loaders you’ve seen, this one can be “previewed” by running `python3 rating_loader.py` by itself.
 This will send the _mongoimport_-ready data to _stdout_.
 If this output looks good to you, you can then append the piped portion and off it goes.
 Comparatively speaking, _mongoimport_ was around seven (7) times faster than the `INSERT`-based rating loader seen in the relational database mini-stack. (of course, this isn’t an apples-to-apples comparison—there are also “bulk load” approaches for relational databases which will likely be pretty competitive in terms for performance—but these are product-specific and less portable)

-Once we have our “movie documents” consisting of just _id_ and _ratings_ loaded up, the approach used by the movie loader is to now perform `updateOne` calls on the collection in order to set the movies’ _year_ and _title_—these need to be sent as commands to the _mongo_ program.
+Once we have our “movie documents” consisting of just _id_ and _ratings_ loaded up, the approach used by the movie loader is to now perform `updateOne` calls on the collection in order to set the movies’ _year_ and _title_—these need to be sent as commands to the _mongosh_ program.
 As the loader scans the _movie_titles.csv_ file, it builds an `updateOne` invocation for each movie that includes its year and title:

-    python3 movie_loader.py | mongo mongodb://localhost
+    python3 movie_loader.py | mongosh mongodb://localhost

-As with the rating loader, you can run `python3 movie_loader.py` by itself first in order to see the output—this is effectively the sequence of commands that we will ask _mongo_ to perform.
-Piping this to `mongo mongodb://localhost` then performs the updates for real.
+As with the rating loader, you can run `python3 movie_loader.py` by itself first in order to see the output—this is effectively the sequence of commands that we will ask _mongosh_ to perform.
+Piping this to `mongosh mongodb://localhost` then performs the updates for real.

 ### MongoDB-DB-Do-overs
 You might have noticed the `--drop` argument in the _mongoimport_ command above: this ensures that the collection is always “dropped” (deleted) whenever the import happens.
 This helps when still perfecting the loading scheme for a given dataset.

-To manually do things over, you can use the `dropDatabase` method within _mongo_:
+To manually do things over, you can use the `dropDatabase` method within _mongosh_:

     use <database name>
     db.dropDatabase()